-Figure \ref{fig:performance_on_mnist_user} shows the performance results on MNIST (MLP) for various numbers of clients and low sparsity ($\alpha=0.1$). $q$ is fixed at $0.3$ for all case later.
-When the number of clients $N$ is large ($10^4$), the \textit{Baseline} method is more efficient.
-The reason is that lower sparsity and more clients increase $nk$, which has a larger overhead for both \textit{Baseline} and \textit{Advanced}, but affects \textit{Advanced} more, which follows the analysis on cache hits in Section \ref{sec:optimization}.
-At $N=10^4$, the memory size majorly required by \textit{Advanced} is (vector to be obliviously sorted) = $5089*8*3000+50890*8 \approx $ 122 MB (> 96 MB of EPC size) since each cell of gradient is 8 bytes (32-bit unsigned integer for index and 32-bit floating point for value).
-Batcher's sort requires repeated accesses between two very distant points on the vector, which could cause a large number of paging operation until \textit{Advanced} finishes, but in \textit{Baseline} it hardly occurs.
-Moreover, since the model size $d$ is fairly small (i.e., MNIST (MLP) has only 50K), the overhead of the dummy accesses of \textit{Baseline} is not significant.
-However, our optimization introduced in Section \ref{sec:optimization} successfully utilizes these observations.
+Figure \ref{fig:performance_on_mnist_user} depicts the performances on MNIST (MLP) corresponding to various numbers of clients and low sparsity ($\alpha=0.1$).
+The \textit{Baseline} method is more efficient when the number of clients, $N$, is large ($10^4$).
+Firstly, the model size $d$ is fairly small (i.e., MNIST (MLP) consists of only 50K parameters).
+Hence, the overhead of the dummy access operations of \textit{Baseline} is not significant.
+The second reason is that the lower sparsity and higher number of clients increases $nk$, which increases the overhead for both \textit{Baseline} and \textit{Advanced}, but affects \textit{Advanced} more, as explained by the analysis of cache hits in Section \ref{sec:optimization}.
+At $N=10^4$, the memory size required by \textit{Advanced} is given by (vector to be obliviously sorted) = $5089*8*3000+50890*8 \approx $ 122 MB (> 96 MB of EPC size) since each cell of gradient is 8 bytes (32-bit unsigned integer for index and 32-bit floating point for value).
+Batcher's sort requires repeated accesses between two very distant points on the vector, which could require a large number of pagings until \textit{Advanced} finishes; however, in \textit{Baseline}, this hardly occurs.
+However, the optimization introduced in Section \ref{sec:optimization} successfully addresses this problem.